-The leadership team at PLA Virtual and Phalen Leadership Academies has worked to navigate through online courses to prepare students for rigorous post-secondary opportunities.
-Each high school student enrolled at PLA Virtual received one on one support from teaching and leadership staff to stay motivated through high expectations.
-The school had sufficient resources, both materially and personnel, to guide and support students in navigating their preparation for post-secondary life.
-Currently graduation requirements meet or exceed graduation standards.
-Thus, PLA Virtual receives a rating of Meets Standard according to their Accountability Plan Performance Framework.
+The team at Phalen Leadership Academies (PLA) and PLA Virtual have consistently worked to navigate through various options to ensure students are exposed to experiences that will support them after graduating from high school.
+Students are provided with one on one support from teachers and staff to stay motivated through high expectations.
+The school has sufficient resources, both materially and personnel, to guide and support students in navigating expectations and requirements.
+The school works with various entities to provide dual enrollment options to students as well.
+Thus, PLA Virtual Meets Standard, according to the school's Accountability Plan Performance Framework.